cloudhead/mutter/README.md

     mut.say "hello world",   :bold  # bolds the whole string mut.say "hello [world]", :cyan  # inverts 'world', and colors the string cyan mut.print "bonjour!"            # alias of `say`
-    mut["_hola_"]                   # return the stylized string without printing
+    mut["_hola_"]                   # return the stylized string without printing, alias of #process

 ### Tables

-    # Define your table structure, arguments are optional.
+Define your table structure, arguments are optional.

-    # Strings which don't fit the column width will be truncated
-    # with '..' by default, you can change that with the :truncater
+    table = Mutter::Table.new(:delimiter => '|') do    # Strings which don't fit the column width will be truncated column :width => 15, :style => :green            # with '..' by default, you can change that with the :truncater column :style => :yellow                         # option.
-    # option.
-    table = Mutter::Table.new(:delimiter => '|') do
-      column :width => 15, :style => :green
-      column :style => :yellow
       column :width => 15, :align => :right
     end

-    # Add some rows
+Add some rows

     table << ["gaspar", "morello", 1976]
     table << ["eddie", "vedder", 1964]
     table << ["david", "bowie", 1947]

-    # Print
+Print.

     print table.to_s

 If you want something barebones, you can also do